 “International Migration, Border Control and Homeland Security in the Information Age,” examines efforts by the United States and other advanced industrialized countries to selectively control migration using new information technologies in order to shape flows of human capital to the needs of information technology-driven, globalizing economies."

-Graduate courses taught include: "Global Governance," "Global Security," "Politics of Migration and Membership," "Information Technology, Globalization and Governance," "Global and Homeland Security," "International Relations Theory," "International Political Economy"
+Graduate courses taught include: "Global Governance," "Global Security," "Politics of Migration and Membership," Information Technology and Homeland Security "Information Technology, Globalization and Governance," "Global and Homeland Security," "International Relations Theory," "International Political Economy"

 Independent Study Policy